 Application of physiological principles under different exercise conditions.
 Integration of the body systems in performance of exercise, work, and sports; immediate and long-range effects of these activities on the body.
 Laboratory includes the measurement of physiological parameters under extreme conditions.
 (Credits: 4)

 SAR HS561: Nutrition Throughout the Life Cycle

 This course focuses on the changing nutritional requirements from infancy, childhood, and adolescence throughout the geriatric years.
 Nutritional needs specific to pregnancy and lactation will be discussed.
 Emphasis is placed on understanding the behavioral, socioeconomic, and cultural factors associated with meeting nutrition requirements throughout the life span.
 4 credits, 2nd semester (Credits: 4)

 These courses meet DPD requirements.

-This course provides students the opportunity to observe the food service management concepts learned in HS310/510 in a variety of "real world" operational settings.
-Students in this course will also create their own food service operation in written project and presentation format.
-4 credits, 2nd semester (Credits: 4)
+This course provides students the opportunity to observe the food service and clinical nutrition management concepts learned in HS310/510 in a variety of "real world" operational settings.
+Students in this course will also develop their own food service operation in written project and presentation format.
+(Credits: 4)

 This course will cover the dramatic effect of the socioeconomic status, cultural and psychological factors on food choices.
 Students will learn how to target populations, deliver effective nutrition interventions in the community, and perform a community-based needs assessment.
 Students will also obtain a working knowledge of federal, state, and local assistance programs.
 Principles related to nutrition education, program planning, and outcome evaluations will be discussed.
 A community intervention project will be assigned.
 4 credits, 1st semester (Credits: 4)